micmejia/bible-dump/NKJV/Genesis/Gen 49.md

 The archers have bitterly grieved him, Shot _at him_ and hated him.

 ###### 24
-But his bow remained in strength, And the arms of his hands were [^g]made strong By the hands of the Mighty _God_ of Jacob (From there _is_ the Shepherd, the Stone of Israel),
+But his bow remained in strength, And the arms of his hands were made strong By the hands of the Mighty _God_ of Jacob (From there _is_ the Shepherd, the Stone of Israel),

 ###### 25
 By the God of your father who will help you, And by the Almighty who will bless you _With_ blessings of heaven above, Blessings of the deep that lies beneath, Blessings of the breasts and of the womb.